Independence in Defiance County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 17.576′ Touch for map.
+41° 17.576′ N, 84° 17.034′ W. Marker is in Independence, Ohio, in Defiance County.
+Marker is at the intersection of Ohio Route 424 and Independence Road, on the left when traveling west on State Route 424.
 This historical marker is located just east of Independence, Ohio along what is left of the old Wabash & Erie and Miami & Erie Canal (between the Maumee River and State Route 424).
+Touch for map.
 Marker is in this post office area: Independence OH 44131, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Two Canals (here, next to this marker); Winchester's Camp No. 3/Fort Starvation / The Old Kentucky Burial Grounds (approx. 1.1 miles away); Winchester's Camp #2 / Preston Island (approx. 3.3 miles away); Coohcooche (approx. 3.3 miles away); Shawnee Glen (approx. 3.4 miles away); Johnny Appleseed (approx. 3.6 miles away); Chief Pontiac (approx. 3.7 miles away); Pontiac Birthplace (approx. 3.8 miles away).
 Touch for a list and map of all markers in Independence.

 More about this marker.
 This historical marker is situated at the location of canal lock number #13, very near the Indepenence Dam.

 Categories. • Man-Made Features • Settlements & Settlers • Waterways & Vessels •